mpan31415/mpan.github.io/_pages/about.md

 # 🔥 News

-- *2024.12*: Our work **"Using Fitts' Law to Benchmark Assisted Human-Robot Performance"** was accepted as a full paper at HRI 2024
+- *2024 Dec*: Our work **"Using Fitts' Law to Benchmark Assisted Human-Robot Performance"** was accepted as a full paper at HRI 2025
-- *2024.11*: Attended [Swiss Robotics Day](https://swissroboticsday.ch/) 2024 in Basel, Switzerland
+- *2024 Nov*: Attended [Swiss Robotics Day](https://swissroboticsday.ch/) 2024 in Basel, Switzerland
-- *2024.10*: Our RA-L paper **"Effects of Shared Control on Cognitive Load and Trust in Teleoperated Trajectory Tracking"** was presented at IROS 2024
+- *2024 Oct*: Our RA-L paper **"Effects of Shared Control on Cognitive Load and Trust in Teleoperated Trajectory Tracking"** was presented at IROS 2024
-- *2024.09*: Began my Masters studies in Robotics, Systems and Control at ETH Zürich
+- *2024 Sep*: Began my Masters studies in Robotics, Systems and Control at ETH Zürich
-- *2024.07*: 🎉 Our survey **"A Review of Differentiable Simulators"** was accepted by IEEE Access
+- *2024 Jul*: 🎉 Our work **"A Review of Differentiable Simulators"** was accepted by IEEE Access
-- *2024.05*: 🎉 Our work **"Effects of Shared Control on Cognitive Load and Trust in Teleoperated Trajectory Tracking"** was accepted by IEEE Robotics and Automation Letters (RA-L)
+- *2024 May*: 🎉 Our work **"Effects of Shared Control on Cognitive Load and Trust in Teleoperated Trajectory Tracking"** was accepted by IEEE Robotics and Automation Letters (RA-L)
-- *2024.03*: The 'OfficeMate' (Team UniMelb) won **1st-place** in the [Robot Competition](https://hri2024c.web.app/hri2014rc3.html) at HRI 2024
+- *2024 Mar*: The 'OfficeMate' (Team UniMelb) won **1st-place** in the [Office Assistant Robot Competition](https://hri2024c.web.app/hri2014rc3.html) at HRI 2024
-- *2024.02*: 🎉 Our work **"FaceVis: Exploring a Robot's Face for Affective Visualisation Design"** was accepted as a late-breaking paper at CHI 2023
+- *2024 Feb*: 🎉 Our work **"FaceVis: Exploring a Robot's Face for Affective Visualisation Design"** was accepted as a late-breaking paper at CHI 2023
-- *2023.12*: Graduated from The University of Melbourne with a Bachelor of Science degree in Mechatronics Engineering (First-class Honours)
+- *2023 Dec*: Graduated from The University of Melbourne with a Bachelor of Science degree in Mechatronics Engineering (First-class Honours)
-- *2023.06*: 🎉 Our work **"Variable Grasp Pose and Commitment for Trajectory Optimization"** was accepted as a full paper at HORA 2023
+- *2023 Jun*: 🎉 Our work **"Variable Grasp Pose and Commitment for Trajectory Optimization"** was accepted as a full paper at HORA 2023

 # 📝 Publications